auto-differentiation/xad/docs/quantlib.md

 ### 7. Running the Examples

-Apart from the regular QuantLib examples, there are XAD-specific examples in the qlxad repository, in the `Examples` folder.
+Apart from the regular QuantLib examples, there are XAD-specific examples in the quantlib-xad repository, in the `Examples` folder.
 These demonstrate the use of XAD to calculate derivatives using AAD.

 ## Benchmarks

-Some of the examples in qlxad are enabled for benchmarking.
+Some of the examples in quantlib-xad are enabled for benchmarking.
 That is, the performance of the pricing and sensitivity calculation is measured, averaged over several iterations, for accurate performance reporting.

-Further, setting the CMake option `QLXAD_DISABLE_AAD` to `ON` builds QuantLib and qlxad with the default `double` datatype, enabling measurement of the same examples without the overheads involved in using a custom active data type.
+Further, setting the CMake option `QLXAD_DISABLE_AAD` to `ON` builds QuantLib and quantlib-xad with the default `double` datatype, enabling measurement of the same examples without the overheads involved in using a custom active data type.
 The benchmark-enabled examples calculate sensitivities using finite differences